ma-ha/k8s-mon-collector/README.md

     kubectl apply -f mon-collector.yml -n monitoring

+(This command can also be used to update the image version later.)

 The deployment should be compliant to best practice security policies.

 The Collector Service is open source, you're welcome to review the source code.